riccardo-franchi/Triangular-billiard/notes.md

 6. Trajectory of the particle after the $i$-th collision:
 $$y = \mp \frac{l}{r_2-r_1}\ (x - x_i) + y_i \quad (\bigstar)$$
 check this equation!
 It's odd that the angular coefficient is not influenced by the direction of the particle.
+On the other hand, informations about the previous trajectories are found in $x_i$.